badasswp/sculpt/README.md

 #### Behind the Scenes

-Sculpt will attempt to create a custom post type **concrete** class for you based on the values you have provided as well as the following classes:
+Sculpt will attempt to create a custom post type class for you based on the values you have provided as well as the following classes:

 - Post Abstraction
 - Post Service